jpace/glark/README.md

     under the given directory.
 This can also be **...**, meaning to recurse under the current directory.

-    The form **/usr/lib/...N**, where N is a number, restrains recursive searching to the given depth.
+    The form **/usr/lib/...N**, where N is a number, restricts recursive searching to the given depth.
 A value of 0 means to search only the files in the given directory; a value of 1 means to search the files in the given directory and the immediate subdirectories.
 What happens with a value of 2 is left as an